Top Five Style Guide

 • UF provides affordable access to an excellent education and a great return on investment.

 • It underscores UF’s rightful prominence on the national and international stage and aligns with other key metrics.
-The combined effect will continue to strengthen the university’s performance in:
+The combined effect will continue to strengthen the university’s performance in the following ways:

 • Advancing the levels of research funding and expenditures